By: Team W14-3 Since: Sept 2018 Licence: MIT

 The new

-object is updated to the model byModel#updatePerson
+Personobject is updated to the model byModel#updatePersonmethod. -

 A new CommandResult object is returned and the execution ends.